SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Scenario Features

-We utilize WOMD as an exemplar dataset to justify our feature selection.
-We perform a correlation analysis based on these extracted features in \Cref{fig:correlation_analysis}.
+Our full feature selection, along with a correlation analysis is shown in \Cref{fig:correlation_analysis}.
 For the individual features, the kinematic-based ones correlate positively, as could be expected, while the other features are largely weakly correlated.
-Similarly, for the interaction features, TTC and THW have a weak correlation, as they both involve a leader-follower scenario.
+Similarly, for the social features, TTC and THW have a weak correlation, as they both involve a leader-follower scenario.
 The two forms of $\Delta$mTTCP are also relatively strongly correlated, as agent trajectories are required to be somewhat intertwined for both.
-This analysis implies that the selection and extraction of base features is largely complementary, without excessive overlap in coverage.
+This analysis implies that the selection and extraction of base features are largely complementary, without excessive overlap in coverage.